 - IC-DISCs can provide a meaningful, long-term deferral of the tax on export profits.

-- IC-DISC can provide a permanent federal income tax savings of nearly 16%.
+- IC-DISC can provide a permanent federal income tax savings of about 5%.

 - The IC-DISC provides opportunities to create management incentives.

 - IC-DISC benefits can be used in conjunction with the domestic production activities deduction.

 - An IC-DISC can direct a steady flow of cash distributions to a specified group of shareholders.

 Many of the IC-DISC structures in place today are used to either take advantage of favorable U.S. tax rates on dividend distributions or to direct a steady flow of cash distributions to a specified group of shareholders.
 An IC-DISC requires the formation of a US corporation with minimal capital, contractual agreements with the exporter, and submission of an initial tax election and subsequent annual returns.
 There is no limitation on who can own the IC-DISC.